DragonSenses/Algorithms/LeetCode/65-valid-number/problem.md

   - Exponent notation (`'e'` or `'E'`).
   - English letters (both uppercase and lowercase).

+### Validation Strategy

+1. **Parse Components**:
+   - Separate the string into its parts: sign, digits, decimal point, and exponent.
+   - Ensure each part conforms to its respective definition.

+2. **Format Checks**:
+   - Handle edge cases with misplaced or duplicate characters, like multiple signs or misplaced dots.

+3. **Edge Cases**:
+   - Strings containing letters outside of valid exponents.
+   - Numbers with incomplete or improper exponents, e.g., `"1e"` or `"e3"`.

+### Algorithm Outline

+To validate the input:
+1. Check for formatting issues:
+   - Misplaced signs, dots, or exponent notations.
+   - Presence of invalid characters.
+2. Implement a parsing mechanism to verify integer/decimal structure and optional exponent.
+3. Consider edge cases to prevent false positives (e.g., `"1e."` or `"++1"`).

 # Rule-Based Validation Approach

 This rule-based approach provides a systematic way to validate the input string, ensuring compliance with the specified rules.
 Each rule acts as a logical filter, progressively confirming or rejecting the validity of the input.

+## **Intuition**
+The problem is defined by a clear set of rules.
+The strategy here is to break the characters into logical groups, define rules for each group, and validate the input string against these rules as we iterate through it.
+This ensures that each component aligns with the format of a valid number.